Classic Pumpkin Pie

 Why You’ll Love This Homemade Pumpkin Pie

 Pumpkin pie is one of the best things about fall (if you ask me) and this recipe delivers the best pumpkin pie I’ve ever had.
-Here’s what makes it so amazing.
+Here’s what makes it the best:

-• So easy.
-This recipe is SO easy to execute.
-It’s really just a matter of combining all the ingredients in order and pouring them into a pie crust to bake (you’ll want to blind-bake the pie crust first, but we’ll get to that).
+• Easy: This recipe is SO easy to make.
+It’s just a matter of combining all the ingredients in order and pouring them into a pie crust to bake (you’ll want to blind-bake the pie crust first, but we’ll get to that).

-• The BEST flavor.
-The natural sweetness of the pumpkin combined with the perfect amount of cinnamon, ginger, nutmeg, and cloves creates a symphony of warm, aromatic flavors that will have you diving back to the dessert table for seconds.
+• The BEST flavor: The natural sweetness of the pumpkin combined with the perfect amount of autumn spice creates the perfect balance of flavors.
+You’ll be asking for seconds!

-• Texture.
-I finally figured it out.
-I used heavy cream and just a splash of milk in this recipe and I swear it creates the loveliest texture.
+• Texture: I used heavy cream and just a splash of milk in this recipe and I swear it creates the loveliest texture.
 Creamy and rich but not too heavy.
 It’s perfect.

 Ingredients for pumpkin pie.